Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Claims are the individual details of a JWT's scope.
 They might include details like the ID of the associated user, any roles assigned to that user, and the JWT's expiration time.
 See the spec.

 Because claims are added to the context, you can define custom logic for handling each request based on the details of its claims.
-You can define this logic within a Rhai script or external coprocessor at the service level (for more on these options, see Customizations for the Apollo Router).
+You can define this logic within a Rhai script or external coprocessor at the supergraph service level (for more on these options, see Router Customizations).

 Example: Forwarding claims to subgraphs as headers